isaacwilliams/not-good-enough-web/content/episodes/100-the-gang-de-isolates.md

 number: 100
 title: The gang de-isolates
 date: "2021-12-01"
-description: "We're all recording in the same room for the first time in 91 episodes.
+description: "We're all recording in the same room for the first time in 91 episodes!
+It's a bit chaotic.
 Also some news is discussed."
 fileLink: https://mcdn.podbean.com/mf/web/ps9bjm/100-in-meatspace.mp3
 ---